 - This concept, supporting a student past their learning and behavioral need(s), is simple but powerful!
 Meet with other teachers (or parents) who share educational responsibility for a child with whom you are familiar.
 Discuss in detail the child’s educational and behavioral needs.
 Educational and behavioral needs don’t necessarily mean their “disability” but rather how that disability presents itself while the student is working to learn in a classroom or demonstrating their learning during assessments.
 Then discuss how the child’s needs are impacting his/her classroom performance.
 Finally, consider ways to empower them past this need so that they learn and demonstrate their learning without impact from the need.

 - For general education teachers, in particular, this concept helps to clarify the purpose of the Specially Designed Instruction portion of the child’s IEP.
-It may be a significant, and missing concept, in cases where the general education teacher appears to be resistant to inclusive practices.
+It may be a significant and missing concept in cases where the general education teacher appears resistant to inclusive practices.

 - Accomods by Action Driven Education provides hundreds of detailed accommodations and modifications designed to guide teams from development through implementation.

 - Consider how this concept works when the child’s need is in the area of study.
 In other words, the student is working in Algebra with a mathematics computation need or an English class while reading below grade level.
 Frequently, you are still able to empower a child past their learning needs with accommodations.
 However, in some cases, it may also require the use of modifications as well.